-Roofing including roof space

-Repair category 2

-Notes Weathering and moss growth is noted to the surface of the roof.
+Roofing including roof space Repair category 1 Notes The roof covering appears to be original to the construction of the property.
+General age related weathering is noted to roof surfaces.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is evidence of condensation in the roof space.
-This may be alleviated through improved loft ventilation.
-A firm of damp specialists/roofing contractors will be able to provide further advice.
+There are valley gutters.
+These can be problematic and maintenance should be undertaken regularly.
+Condensation was noted within the roof space (see section 'Dampness, Rot and Infestation').